 There are steps you can take to protect the data on your USB drive and on any computer that you might plug the drive into:

-- Take advantage of security features - Use passwords and encryption on your USB drive to protect your data, and make sure that you have the information backed up in case your drive is lost (see Protecting Portable Devices: Data Security for more information).
+- Take advantage of security features.
+Use passwords and encryption on your USB drive to protect your data, and make sure that you have the information backed up in case your drive is lost.

-- Use and maintain security software, and keep all software up to date - Use a firewall, anti-virus software, and anti-spyware software to make your computer less vulnerable to attacks, and make sure to keep the virus definitions current (see Understanding Firewalls, Understanding Anti-Virus Software, and Recognizing and Avoiding Spyware for more information).
-Also, keep the software on your computer up to date by applying any necessary patches (see Understanding Patches for more information).
+- Use and maintain security software, and keep all software up to date.
+Use a firewall, antivirus software, and anti-spyware software to make your computer less vulnerable to attacks, and keep the virus definitions current (see Understanding Firewalls for Home and Small Office Use and Recognizing and Avoiding Spyware for more information).
+Also, keep the software on your computer up to date by applying any necessary patches (see Understanding Patches and Software Updates for more information).